elgw/deconwolf/README.md

  - [ ] Use tif tags to write meta data (also to transfer from input image).
  - [ ] Faster calculation of tiling weights.
  - [ ] Make sure that it can be compiled on windows and mac...
+ - [ ] Crop PSF also in x and y.
  - [x] Report VmPeak to the log, i.e., the peak memory usage.
+ - [x] Automatic cropping of the PSF if it has too many stacks.
  - [x] Block mode for low memory systems, accessible through the options `--tilesize` and `--tilepad`
  - [x] Eliminate one or two arrays in the main loop to save memory.
  - [x] Use some kind of logging